Quantum Entanglement Fidelity Calculator

 When you submit the form, the calculator applies the exponential model and returns the predicted fidelity at time .

 The output is a single number between 0 and , representing the estimated entanglement fidelity at the specified time.
-To make sense of this value, it is useful to relate it to qualitative categories and protocol-specific thresholds:
+To make sense of this value, it helps to think in terms of protocol demands rather than abstract categories alone.
+Some tasks are tolerant of moderate loss, while others only work reliably when fidelity remains very high.

-These ranges are only rough guidelines; the exact thresholds depend strongly on the specific protocol (for example, quantum teleportation versus QKD), the amount of classical post-processing available, and whether you can perform entanglement purification or use error-correcting codes.
+These ranges are only rough guidelines; the exact thresholds depend strongly on the specific protocol, the amount of classical post-processing available, and whether you can perform entanglement purification or use error-correcting codes.
+In other words, the number is most useful when you compare it with a target threshold that belongs to your application rather than treating one universal cutoff as absolute.

 In experimental design, the calculator can help you answer questions such as: